solenya-group/solenya/README.md

 Child components should be created in the constructors, field initialisers, and updates of their parents.

 You can specific arrays of components, recursive components, or even arrays of recursive components.
-Here's from one of the samples:
+Here's from one of the samples.
+The type annotation is required to allow deserialization to work for arrays, as typescript erases the type of the property after compilation.

 ```typescript
 export class Tree extends Component